ecrucru/anticrux/README.md

 - **AntiCrux.options.variant.superQueen**

 The queen can move also like the knight.
 It doesn't affect the weight used for the valuation of this piece.

+- **AntiCrux.options.variant.misplacedBoard**

+This option rotates the board by 90° to simulate an error in the preparation of the game.
+Every cell of the board has then the wrong color.

 - **AntiCrux.options.variant.pieces**